gmountk/SanSational/content/projects/drinking_detection.md

 +++
-title = "FlashBite"
+title = "Drinking Detection Using an Activity Tracker"

 # Abstract and optional shortened version.
 abstract = "The abstract.
 Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
-image_preview = "flashbite.jpg"
+image_preview = ""

 # Is this a selected publication? (true/false)